scrapy-plugins/scrapy-splash/README.rst

 Splash itself is stateless - each request starts from a clean state.
 In order to support sessions the following is required:

-1. client must send current cookies to Splash;
+1. client (Scrapy) must send current cookies to Splash;
 2. Splash script should make requests using these cookies and update them from HTTP response headers or JavaScript code;
 3. updated cookies should be sent back to the client;